The versatile fashion of Pelham's Nursing Queen - Shelby County Reporter

 Overall, Reitz wants all of her patrons to feel like they’re dealing with a friend, someone who has been through what they’re currently going through.
 She proves this by hiring mostly mothers to work in the store.
 She prides herself on being a “small mom-run business.”

 “I try to have the number one best customer service in the market.
 We will bend over backwards for people.
 If they need something for a special event, I’ll cover next-day air shipping.
-If they miss the 30-day return policy, I understand new mom’s get busy.
+If they miss the 30-day return policy, I understand new moms get busy.
 We are a small business and we try to be there for the customer and make it a personal experience,” she said.

-“You know that you’re ordering from someone who is going to stand behind the product and we are very honest,” Reitz said.
+“You know that you’re ordering from someone who is going to stand behind the product, and we are very honest,” Reitz said.
 “People will say, ‘It’s so much cheaper if you switch to this fabric or if you do this,’ and I don’t want to make it cheaper.
 I won’t raise the price either.
 I want people to get quality items without paying an arm and a leg.”

 You can peruse Nursing Queen’s merchandise on their website at nursingqueen.com or visit their storefront at 206 Oak Mountain Circle Pelham, AL 35124.